 Why It Is So Crucial to Define Key Terms

-This article is part of our Leading in the Middle series.
-Each month, we will share a Thought Leadership article by UNC Executive Development Senior Associate Dean Dave Hofmann on how to lead effectively from any position in an organization.
+This article is part four of our six-part series, Leading in the Middle: 2024, by UNC Executive Development Senior Associate Dean Dave Hofmann.
+For more insights on how to lead effectively from any position in an organization, download Dave’s ebook, Leading in the Middle: 2024.

 As a leader in the middle (and all leaders are ultimately in the middle of some set of stakeholders), you are often working with individuals from other parts of your organization.
 This type of work is the goal of matrix organizations, cross-functional teams, and other cross-functional arrangements.